ThomasEllis1994/Mini-Project-1/README.md

 -   Data base creation for recipes
 -   component creation for several multi used pieces
 -   filter by ingredients
--   dinner builder from pantry
+-   dinner builder from pantry/leftvers
 -   user sign in
 -   ability to set favorites lists
 -   possibly create own page within the applicaiton and feature own recipes